 What does iron do?

-Iron makes up an important part of haemoglobin — a protein found in red blood cells.
+Iron is an important part of haemoglobin — a protein in red blood cells.
 Haemoglobin helps carry oxygen from your lungs to the rest of your body.

 What happens if you don’t get enough iron?